hunterhorvat/structuring-student-orgs/procedure.md

     05_membership
     ```

 > Note: Leadership should create only one `00_archive` folder and use it to store previous materials from year to year.
-To maintain the organization system, a new archive folder should never be created.
+To maintain the organization system, a new archive folder should never be created, and the `00_archive` folder should never be stored in folders `01` through `05`.

 5. Check the folder list.
 The folders should appear in numeric order.